snarkify/zkevm-circuits/docs/Tx_Circuit.md

 This chip helps to check if a value is zero.
 It uses one advice column to store this value and another advice column for its inverse.
 In Tx Circuit, this chip is applied to the following sub-configurations as `IsZeroConfig`:
 - `tx_id_is_zero`: this is used to check if `tx_id` is zero;
 - `value_is_zero`: this is used to check if the `value` field for the current tx_tag is zero.
-This is applied when tx_tag is CallerAddress (if CallerAddress is zero, then skip sign verify); or is CallDataLenngth (if CallDataLength is zero, then skip lookup to tx table for call data); or is CallData (if CallData byte is zero, then gas cost is 4 otherwise 16).
+This is applied when tx_tag is CallerAddress (if CallerAddress is zero, then skip sign verify); or is CallDataLength (if CallDataLength is zero, then skip lookup to tx table for call data); or is CallData (if CallData byte is zero, then gas cost is 4 otherwise 16).

 #### IsEqualChip
 This chip helps to check the equality of two values by storing their difference into `IsZeroChip`.
 In Tx Circuit, this chip is applied to the following sub-configurations as `IsEqualConfig`: